orm81zp/project-BabyYodaBot/README.md

 └───────────────────────┴────────────────────┴────────────────┴──────────────────────┴──────────────────┘
 ```

-### remove-contact
+### remove contact

-Used to remove a contact: `remove-contact`.
+Used to remove a contact: `remove contact`.
 You need to confirm with "yes" or "y".

 ```
-Enter command: remove-contact
+Enter a command: remove contact
-(Press Control + C to exit from menu)
+🧙 I need more information to continue.
+Tell me --exit to stop!
-Enter name: Maxima
+Enter Name: Maxima
 Contact Maxima will be removed, continue? (y/no) y Contact deleted!
 ```